 Use responsibly.
 T&Cs & late fees apply at clearpay.co.uk/terms

-Non-Invasive Prenatal Testing (NIPT) is a simple blood test that can give you clear information about your baby’s risk of certain genetic conditions.
-It most commonly tests for 3 of the main chromosomal conditions:
+Non-Invasive Prenatal Testing (NIPT) is a simple blood test that can give you clear information about your baby’s risk of the 3 main chromosomal conditions:

 Down’s syndrome (Trisomy 21)